riceissa/issarice.com/wiki/vim.md

   so that one can read a sentence without constantly having to track where the references end.

+I take some inspiration from Vim's own mail.vim, which is both helpful (in coloring URLs and not spell-checking within them) and unobtrusive (by not even distinguishing common markup for e.g. \*emphasis\*).

 # Other problems

 Despite using Vim for almost everything, I still have some problems with